 Each student in my World Religion class engages in a project that they choose for themselves.
 Here are some recent student examples from my classes.
 (Some of these also come from my Service, Society, and the Sacred class.)

-- Creating a Mandala: Adrienne (who did the mandala above) did a mix of meditation (about 10 minutes) and drawing of mandalas (15 minutes or more), completing several of them through the 10 sessions.
+3. Creating a Mandala: Adrienne (who did the mandala above) did a mix of meditation (about 10 minutes) and drawing of mandalas (15 minutes or more), completing several of them through the 10 sessions.
 She felt calmer about life and very satisfied with her mandala, even though she burned one of them at the end.
 She also felt that she wanted to burn some of her personal journals that she keeps.
 She realized that there were a lot of emotional burdens in her writing, and it felt like a relief to let them go.
 (See more details below under “Student Project Reflection” about her growth through this project.
 See notes below for tips on making and using a mandala.
 I’ve also written a blog entry entitled “Burn Your Mandala: Letting Go in a Culture of Achievement.”
 Check out the excellent book The Mandala Bible from the library (203 Gau).)
+Another girl, Joshya, made and burned her mandala, which caused her to really consider the meaning of impermanence and even the reality of death.

 - Death Meditation: Following the visit of a Buddhist monk who meditated for 45 minutes a day on his own death, Zach took 15-20 minutes/day to imagine his own death.
 Although initially it was a struggle, by about the 3rd session he was able to go escape his own initial uncertainty of how to do the practice and venture into areas he had never considered.
 Through this practice, Zach, a math-science guy, felt that for the first time he began to develop his own spiritual identity beyond the day-to-day horizontal dimension.
 The second outcome for Zach was that considering death helped him relax about his tests and homework, putting them into a larger perspective.
 As Zach himself wrote, “I was quite baffled by the spiritual impact of this project.
 Furthermore, death is often quite a stigmatized subject in Western culture, and therefore the idea of meditating on this extremely frightening experience was something that pushed me past my comfort zone.
 However, by persevering through this initially uncomfortable practice, I was able to understand the true results of this meditation, and not only did I have a better grasp of myself, but was also able to find spirituality in my life.”
-See this helpful description of the death meditation by Dylan Watts.
+See this helpful description of the death meditation by Dylan Watts below.
+You also may find this reading this article on “Bhutan’s Dark Secret to Happiness” helpful as well as this longer piece by Kathleen Singh on why we need to meditate on death.

 - Processing the Foshan Orphanage Experience: Two girls, Kathy and Natalia, had deep emotional experiences that they struggled with after returning from the Foshan orphanage.
 Both girls created their own spiritual practices to deal with the emotional confusion of that experience.
 Kathy did spiritual journaling, while Natalia combined impromptu piano pieces with a loving kindness meditation.
 Both felt that these practices helped them in a more powerful way than more conventional ways, such discussing or writing, to process their Foshan experience.
 You can read about their whole project here.
 You can also listen to Natalia’s first and last improvisational composition here and here, respectively.